-Solar panels, roof garden or green roof features may be permitted to exceed the roof heights specified in that subarea, on a limited basis encompassing no more than 30% of the building roof area or 30% of building street facing façade width not to exceed 30 linear feet of a given façade, or up to ten feet of additional height upon approval of the City Commission, based on a finding that said features are compatible with adjacent projects.
+Solar panels may be permitted to exceed the roof heights specified in that subarea, on a limited basis upon approval of the Planning & Zoning Board and City Commission, based on a finding that said features are compatible with adjacent projects.

-(9) Mechanical Penthouses, Rooftop Mechanical and Air-Conditioning Equipment, Stair Tower Enclosures, Elevators and Parapets.
-Mechanical penthouses, mechanical and air-conditioning equipment, stair tower enclosures, or elevators on rooftops of buildings shall not exceed a total height of ten feet (building code official shall have the ability to give administrative variances to this requirement based on life-safety or equipment needs for elevation) above the allowable building height.
+- (9) Mechanical Penthouses, Rooftop Mechanical and Air-Conditioning Equipment, Stair Tower Enclosures, Elevators and Parapets.
+Mechanical penthouses, mechanical and air-conditioning equipment, stair tower enclosures, or elevators on rooftops of buildings shall not exceed a total height of six (6) feet (Building Code Official shall have the ability to give administrative variances to this requirement based on life-safety or equipment needs for elevation) above the allowable building height.
 Any penthouses shall only be used for mechanical equipment to serve the building.
 Parapets, or mansard roofs serving as parapets, may extend a maximum of five feet above the height limit in the underlying zoning district unless other parapet heights are more restrictive for the respective underlying zoning district.
-In addition, mechanical equipment and air-conditioning equipment on rooftops shall be screened from view from ground level on all buildings in all zoning districts and shall be located to the maximum extent possible so that they are not visible from any street.

-(10) Appearance Review.
-In addition to meeting the architectural standards as set forth in this section.
-All external renovation or development projects and Conditional Use requests within the OAO shall undergo Appearance Review.
+In addition, mechanical equipment and air-conditioning equipment on rooftops shall be screened from view from ground level on all buildings in all zoning districts and shall be located to the maximum extent possible so that they are not visible from any street. - (10) Appearance Review.
+In addition to meeting the architectural standards as set forth in this section, all external renovation projects, new development projects and Conditional Use requests within the OAO shall undergo Appearance Review.

 For developments requiring a conditional use approval having a land area of more than 80,000 square feet, having more than 25 residential units, or having structures exceeding 35,000 gross square feet above grade, professionally prepared fully rendered 3-D digital architectural perspective images and elevations that show all sides of the proposed building(s), parking areas, parking structures and any other site improvement shall be submitted to and reviewed by and commented upon by the Orange Avenue Overlay Appearance Review Advisory Board to ensure high quality architecture consistent with the goals and objectives of the OAO.
-At the request of the Director of Planning an Acoustical Engineer may be invited to comment on projects having rooftop or openair elements.
-The comments and recommendations of the Orange Avenue Overlay Appearance Review Advisory Board shall be transmitted to the Building Official, Director of Planning, Planning and Zoning Board and City Commission for consideration in rendering a decision on the proposed conditional use or building permit sought for the proposed development.
+At the request of the Director of Planning, an Acoustical Engineer may be invited to comment on projects having rooftop or open-air elements.
+The comments and recommendations of the Orange Avenue Overlay Appearance Review Advisory Board shall be transmitted to the Director of Planning, the Planning & Zoning Board and the City Commission for consideration in rendering a decision on the proposed Conditional Use or building permit sought for the proposed development.